YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 =============

 The MVC architecture in Mojito incorporates a clear separation of the controller, model, and view.
-The controller retrieves data from the model and passes it to the view.
+The controller is pivotal in the sense that it controls all interactions in the MVC of Mojito.The controller retrieves data from the model and passes it to the view.
 Client requests for data are sent to the controller, which in turn fetches data from the model and passes the data to the client.
-The controller is pivotal in the sense that it controls all interactions in the MVC of Mojito.

 The controller, model, and view are found in the mojit of Mojito.
 The mojit is a single unit of execution of a Mojito application.
-An application may have one or more mojits, which are physically represented by directory structure.
-The mojit has one controller, any number or no models, and one or more views.
+An application may have one or more mojits, which are physically represented by a directory structure.
+Each mojit has one controller, any number or no models, and one or more views.
 When Mojito receives an HTTP request, an application invokes a mojit controller that can then execute, pass data to the view, or get data from the model.
-Now that we have described the general characteristics and implementation of the MVC in Mojito, let's look at each of the components in more detail.
+Let's look now at each of the MVC components in more detail.

 .. _mojito_mvc-models: